 STATUS AND NEXT STEP

-FSAI Assess is live.
-The rest is in Design Partner Phase.
+FSAI Assess runs in production.
+The rest is in Early Access through 2026.

 Every FSAI engagement begins with Assess.
 The four to six week external review, available today.
-Harden, Sustain, and the Standard and Premium tier subscriptions are in design partner phase, co-developed with a small cohort across banking, capital markets, life sciences, and defense.
+Harden, Sustain, and the Standard and Premium tier subscriptions are in Early Access, co-developed with a limited cohort across banking, capital markets, life sciences, and defense.